MicrosoftDocs/customer-voice/cv-docs/view-survey-invite.md

     - **Opened**: The survey was opened, but hasn't been completed yet.

-- **Failed**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.
+- **Not sent**: Displays the total number of survey invitations that weren't delivered to recipients due to an incorrect email address or other error.

 ![Screenshot of a survey invitation report.](media/invite-report.png "Survey invitation report")